+Danger patterns

-Danger patterns dp.2: gliding snow
+dp.2: gliding snow

 As a consequence of mild temperatures the snowpack settled.
-The snowpack is largely stable.
-Towards its surface, the snowpack is fairly homogeneous and its surface has a melt-freeze crust that is barely capable of bearing a load, in particular on steep sunny slopes as well as at low and intermediate altitudes.
-High altitudes and the high Alpine regions: Towards its base, the snowpack is faceted and weak, especially on steep shady slopes, as well as adjacent to ridgelines and in gullies and bowls.
-The somewhat older wind slabs are in individual cases still prone to triggering.
+The snowpack is largely stable and its surface has a melt-freeze crust that is strong in many cases, in particular on very steep sunny slopes, as well as at low and intermediate altitudes.
+East and west facing slopes: The surface of the snowpack is frozen, but not to a significant depth.

-Tendency
+Towards its base, the snowpack is faceted.
+This applies on steep shady slopes above the tree line, as well as on sunny slopes in high Alpine regions.